Biodegradability and compostability testing by national and international standards

 Published April 12, 2024

-To effectively reduce the accumulation of plastic waste, biodegradable and compostable materials must decompose under the intended disposal conditions, within a reasonable timeframe, and without releasing toxic substances.
-International standards for biodegradability testing provide an objective and reliable way to verify that these criteria are met.
-Testing can be conducted according to various EN, ISO, ASTM, and national standards, depending on the conditions under which the material is meant to decompose.
+International standards for biodegradability testing provide an objective and reliable way to verify that the above criteria are met.
+Testing can be conducted according to various EN, ISO, ASTM, and national standards, depending on the conditions under which the material should decompose.

 Industrial compostability testing